Valentina Lorenzetti awarded prestigious $850,000 fellowship10 January

 Neuroscience of Addiction & Mental Health, mapping the clinical, cognitive, and brain mechanisms of addiction, substance use behaviours, and related mental health problems.

 Development and Disability over the Lifespan (DDoL), mapping key neurocognitive processes that drive the motor and cognitive development of children, understanding Developmental Coordination Disorder (DCD), and translating this knowledge into innovations in motor training and rehabilitation.

 Digital Innovation in Mental Health and Well-Being, promoting the psychological wellbeing of individuals with serious mental health problems.

-The Centre comprises of 15 staff members and over 20 research students at Honours, Masters and PhD level.
+The Centre is comprised of 35 members which includes 15 staff members and over 20 research students at Honours, Masters and PhD level.
 We are a multi-disciplinary team who make significant contributions to mental health, participation and well-being by integrating cutting edge research expertise and technology spanning neuroscience, addiction science, clinical psychology, developmental psychology and rehabilitation science to improve the understanding, prevention and treatment of mental health, brain-related and developmental disorders.

 Centre Director and Program Lead, Digital Innovation in Mental Health and Well-Being

 Deputy Director and Program Lead, Neuroscience of Addiction and Mental Health